-I have found when charging rates that are fair for my market, my clients are happy to pay for my services.
-(That might be why I’m booked solid with work through June!)
+When charging rates that are fair for Northern Michigan business owners, potential clients are happy to pay for my services.

-After three years as Abuzz Creative, I raised my prices to be more inline with my competition while remaining affordable for my market.
+After five years as Abuzz Creative, I raised my prices in 2019 to be more inline with my competition.
+I was still the most affordable web designer for my Northern Michigan market.
 In proposals, I also include a short bio with my work experience that details how I gained my expertise in web design.

 New rates with details of my experience meant that people perceived me as a better web developer, and has earned me some very reputable clients.
 Rather than lose customers or clients, I have actually gained more business.